KelvenH/Guitar-Vault/README.md

 ## Coding Support
 - CI template : https://github.com/Code-Institute-Org/gitpod-full-template
+- Tim Nelson (Mentor): Assigned for project resubmission to whom I'm extremely grateful for his guidance.
 - Boutique Ado (CI Django walkthrough) : large parts of the project especially structure (django models and views) were based on this exercise.
 - Net Ninja (YouTube channel https://www.youtube.com/playlist?list=PL4cUxeGkcC9ib4HsrXEYpQnTOTZE1x0uc) : additional guidance on django structures
 - Tutor Support (Sean and Igor) : aided with a couple of challenges I struggled to solve (both were due to incorrect referencing of elements in models)